 18. Swat Kats Cancellation:

-19. The Powerpuff Girls’ Production Delays:
+19. The Powerpuff Girls Production Delays:

 21. The Iron Giant Marathon:

-22. Controversy Over The Boondocks:
+22. The Controversy Surrounding The Boondocks:

 23. Separate Network Ratings:

-24. Banned Episode of Cow and Chicken:
+24. Censored Episode of Cow and Chicken:

-25. Will.I.Am’s Samurai Jack Theme Song:
+25. Will.I.Am’s Theme of Samurai Jack:

-26. Seth McFarlane’s Writing for Cartoon Network Shows:
+26. Seth McFarlane’s Cartoon Network Writing Experience:

-27. Scooby-Doo on Zombie Island’s Origin:
+27. Scooby-Doo on Zombie Island Story:

 28. Time Squad:

-30. Cartoon Network’s Launch:
+30. Cartoon Network’s Premiere:

-31. The Powerpuff Girls’ Artistic Influence:
+31. The Powerpuff Girls’ Impact on Art:.

 32. Adventure Time’s Post-Apocalyptic Setting:

-“Adventure Time” takes place in the Land of Ooo, a whimsical yet eerie setting that is actually a post-apocalyptic Earth, devastated by the “Great Mushroom War,” blending fantasy with a dystopian undertone.
+Adventure Time takes place in the post-apocalyptic setting of the Land of Ooo, which is basically a children’s playground version of a post-apocalyptic Earth that was left by the “Great Mushroom War,” blending fantasy with a dystopian undertone.

 33. Teen Titans Intro Songs: